platformercloud/platformer-cli-old/README.md

 Platformer Tools can be used to manage, and deploy your Platformer project from the command line.

-* Deploy code and assets to your Firebase projects
+* Deploy code and assets to your Platformer projects
 * Covert configuration files to K8s format.

 To get started with the Platformer CLI, read the full list of commands below